ShubhamOulkar/lingo.video/README.md

 - **Adopt to user prefered system theme**
   - Website can adopt automatically to user prefered light or dark theme.

-## Challenges with Real-Time Translation & How We Solve Them ?
+## Challenges with Real Time Translation & How We Solve Them
 Real-time translation systems face several technical and operational challenges.
-This project is designed with production-grade solutions to minimize latency, reduce translation costs, and ensure consistent accuracy across high-volume video content.
+This project is designed with production grade solutions to minimize latency, reduce translation costs, and ensure consistent accuracy across high-volume video content.

 ### ⚠️ Core Challenges

-1. **Network Latency** : Real-time translation requires fast WebSocket communication.
+1. **Network Latency** : Real time translation requires fast WebSocket communication.
 Any network instability can delay subtitle updates.

 2. **LLM Token Generation Delay** : Translation quality depends on the speed of token generation from the LLM.
 High load or large subtitles can increase response time.
 Lingo SDK do not support streaming.